NFL picks: Rams vs. Seahawks odds, best bets for NFC Championship Game

-Rams vs. Seahawks odds: How to bet NFC Championship Game, what to know about each team
+Rams vs. Seahawks NFC Championship Game odds: How to bet the matchup, what to know, top player prop pick

 SportsLine's Scott Erskine gives a betting preview of the NFC title showdown between Los Angeles and Seattle

-The Seattle Seahawks have a perfect record in three NFC Championship Game appearances.
-The Los Angeles Rams have emerged victorious in each of their last four trips to the conference title game.
-One team's winning streak is about to come to an end.
+The Seattle Seahawks are a perfect 3-0 in NFC Championship Games, but the Los Angeles Rams have won each of their last four conference title game appearances.
+Something's got to give when these NFC West rivals meet with a trip to the Super Bowl on the line on Sunday in Seattle.

-The top-seeded Seahawks (14-3) look to earn a berth in the Super Bowl for the first time in 11 seasons when they host the No. 5 seed Los Angeles Rams (12-5) in the 2025 NFC Championship Game at 6:30 p.m.
+The top-seeded Seahawks (14-3) look to earn their first Super Bowl berth since the 2014 season when they host the No. 5 seed Rams (12-5) in the 2025 NFC Championship Game at 6:30 p.m.
 ET on Sunday at Lumen Field.

-Seattle lost its only appearance in the conference championship game when it resided in the AFC from 1977-2001, falling to the Los Angeles Raiders in 1983, but the Seahawks haven't been beaten in the contest since shifting to the NFC.
-The Seahawks defeated the Carolina Panthers in 2005, the San Francisco 49ers in 2013 and the Green Bay Packers the following year.
-All three of those games were in Seattle at Lumen Field.
+The Seahawks lost their lone AFC Championship Game appearance back when the team was part of the AFC West in 1983, but they're perfect in conference title games since joining the NFC, winning the game in 2005, 2013 and 2014.

-The Rams lost six of the first seven times they reached the NFC Championship Game but have won their last four appearances, including two when they called St. Louis home.
-Most recently, the club beat San Francisco in 2021 before going on to edge the Cincinnati Bengals 23-20 for the second Super Bowl title in franchise history.
+The Rams are no stranger to the NFC Championship Game, but after losing six of their first seven appearances, they've won four straight, most recently in 2021 before the franchise won its second Super Bowl trophy.

 Los Angeles prevailed in both of the previous playoff matchups between the division rivals, winning 27-20 in 2004 and 30-20 in 2020.
 The Seahawks are 2.5-point favorites and the over/under for total points scored is 46.5 in the latest DraftKings NFL odds for the Los Angeles vs. Seattle NFC Championship Game showdown.